Cerro Castor in Ushuaia, Tierra del Fuego

 Argentina

 Cerro Castor is the southernmost ski resort on the planet, just outside Ushuaia at the bottom of Patagonia.
-Cold, dry snow, tree-lined runs above the Beagle Channel, and a true end-of-the-world location that pairs naturally with national park hikes and penguin tours.
-Smaller than the headline resorts but a memorable add-on.
+Cold, dry snow, tree-lined runs above the Beagle Channel, and a long season that often runs into October.
+It pairs naturally with national park days, Beagle Channel cruises and the wider end-of-the-world story.
+Smaller than the headline resorts, but a unique add-on to a South America trip.

 • World's southernmost ski resort